A variety of learning experiences

 1. Student attendance in class supports their progression toward meeting the course learning outcomes and contributes to the learning community as a whole.
 They will gain valuable insights and opportunities that would not be possible without the conversations and activities they will participate in.
 If a student finds themselves in a situation where they aren't able to get to class or will be late, they will need to contact the relevant instructor so that they can collaborate on a plan for continued student success.
 When students miss class, the chances of successfully meeting the learning outcomes may be reduced and/or prevent the student from passing the class.

-2. Students absent from an HCA class, for any reason, are responsible for the course material they have missed.
+2. Students absent from any class or learning experience, for any reason, are responsible for the course material they have missed.
 As part of the plan for success, they may be required to make up missed assignments, activities, lab and/or practice education hours to successfully meet the learning outcomes.
+Absence from learning experiences may impact the student’s ability to meet the learning outcomes for that course and in turn, progression to the next semester.

-4. Dates and times are set for written and competency/skill-based assessments.
-These dates and times are shared with students at the beginning of the course in order for students to plan and organize themselves accordingly.
-If a student is absent from a written or competency/skill-based assessment for reasonable cause (e.g., illness, family emergency, adverse weather conditions, etc.), they may be allowed a make-up assessment on the first day the student returns to the program (please check the course outline for specific details).
-A physician's note for illness, or a note substantiating the family emergency, may be required prior to arranging the make-up testing.
+4. Written and competency/skill-based assessment schedules are shared with students at the beginning of the course in order for students to plan and organize themselves accordingly.
+If a student is absent from a written or competency/skill-based assessment for reasonable cause (e.g., illness, family emergency, adverse weather conditions, etc.), they may contact their instructor to determine if they are eligible to make-up the assessment at another time (please check the course outline for specific details).
+A physician's note for illness, or a note substantiating the family emergency, may be required prior to assess eligibility.

-6. A student who must be absent from a practice or simulated learning experience is responsible for notifying the instructor at least one hour prior to the scheduled time of the experience.
+6. A student who must be absent from a practice or simulated learning experience must notify the instructor at least one hour prior to the experience's scheduled time.
 Missed hours may be rescheduled if learning outcomes are not being met and/or if the student has exceeded the allowable absences as described in course outlines.
+Absence for reasons that are not deemed professional (i.e., vacation, personal choice) will be noted as "unsatisfactory" or "needs improvement" in the Practice Appraisal Form.
+Students missing more than 10% of a practice experience may be required to repeat the course or complete extra hours at an additional cost to the student.

 7. The School of Health and Human Services cannot undertake to provide substitute or "make up" learning experiences outside of regularly scheduled practice education courses when students have been absent, for any reason.